 Wow!
-Our total number of steps for the past three weeks is
+Our total number of steps for the past three weeks adds up to

 We are half-way there.
 While achieving those kilometers, we passed some amazing community-based organizations working with the Stephen Lewis Foundation.